Jizz Hornkamp: Willem II

 On 24 January 2022, Hornkamp signed with Willem II until the summer of 2024.
 He made his competitive debut for the club on 6 February, also scoring his first goal as RKC Waalwijk were beaten 3–1.

 Heracles

-Hornkamp joined newly promoted Eredivisie side Heracles on 3 July 2023, signing a contract until the summer of 2026.
-He made his debut for the club on 12 August, the first matchday of the season, starting in a 4–1 loss to Ajax.
-Shortly before half-time, he suffered an ankle injury which would require surgery, ruling him out for several months.
-He made his return to the pitch on 12 January 2024, coming on as a substitute for Emil Hansson in the second half of a 2–1 league victory against RKC Waalwijk.
-In the following week, he scored his first goal for the club, securing the equaliser in a 1–1 draw against Volendam.
-He continued his impressive form by scoring in several consecutive league games, including a brace of headers in a memorable 3–2 comeback win over Vitesse on 10 February.
+Hornkamp joined newly promoted Eredivisie side Heracles on 3 July 2023, signing a contract running until the summer of 2026.
+He made his competitive debut for the club on 12 August 2023, starting in the opening fixture of the 2023–24 season against Ajax, which ended in a 4–1 defeat.
+Shortly before half-time, Hornkamp suffered an ankle injury that required surgery, ruling him out for several months.

+Hornkamp returned to action on 12 January 2024, coming on as a substitute for Emil Hansson during the second half of a 2–1 league victory over RKC Waalwijk.
+One week later, he scored his first goal for the club, netting the equaliser in a 1–1 draw against Volendam.
+He went on to score in several consecutive league matches, including two headed goals in a 3–2 comeback victory over Vitesse on 10 February 2024.

+During the first half of the 2025–26 season, Hornkamp was Heracles Almelo's leading goalscorer, scoring ten goals in fourteen league appearances.
+He completed his spell at the club with a total of 29 goals in 62 appearances across all competitions.

+AZ

+On 2 January 2026, AZ announced the signing of Hornkamp on a four-and-a-half-year contract, set to run until June 2030.
+At the time of his signing, Hornkamp was Heracles Almelo's leading goalscorer, with the club stating that the transfer fee represented a record sale in its history.
+He joined AZ to strengthen the club's attacking options, where he faced competition from forwards including Troy Parrott, while Mexx Meerdink was sidelined with injury at the time of his arrival.